selenide-examples/selenide-appium/README.md

 NB!
 This project uses a simple approach for tests: it just calls Selenide standard `$` method to find elements in mobile app.
 I like it.
 It's just good enough.

-But if you want to use Android- and IOS- specific annotations like `@AndroidFindBy`, consider using library [selenide-appium](https://github.com/selenide/selenide-appium).
-It has Selenide+Appium specific page factory for supporting those annotations.
+But if you prefer Android- and IOS- specific annotations like `@AndroidFindBy`, you can also use them.
+Library [selenide-appium](https://github.com/selenide/selenide-appium) has Selenide+Appium specific page factory for supporting those annotations.